mrodalgaard/atom-expose/README.md

 - [ ] Stay updated on workspace changes
 - [ ] Show all project files options
 - [ ] Serialize enabled
-- [ ] Remove dependency on minimap for previews

 > Contributions, bug reports and feature requests are very welcome.